awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-parameters.md

 `RESOURCE_ID` isn't supported for Run Command tasks\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/mw-cli-register-tasks-parameters.html)
 **Note**
-If the AWS resource group you specify includes resource types that don't yield a `RESOURCE_ID` value, and aren't listed in the table above, then the `RESOURCE_ID` parameter isn't populated\.
+If the AWS resource group you specify includes resource types that don't yield a `RESOURCE_ID` value, and aren't listed in the preceding table, then the `RESOURCE_ID` parameter isn't populated\.
 An execution invocation will still occur for that resource\.
 In these cases, use the `TARGET_ID` pseudo parameter instead, which will be replaced with the full ARN of the resource\.